-Response: Per the submitted site plan the project meets these requirements.
+Response: Per the submitted Site Plan the project meets these requirements.

-- (6) Maximum Driveway Widths and Other Requirements. - (a) Unless otherwise provided in this chapter, maximum driveway widths for Commercial, Industrial, and Institutional uses must not exceed 40 feet. - (b) Driveways must not be constructed within five feet of an adjacent property line, unless the two adjacent property owners elect to provide joint access to their respective properties, as provided by TDC73C.040. - (c) The provisions of subsection (b) do not apply to townhouses and duplexes, which are allowed to construct driveways within five feet of adjacent property lines. - (d) There must be a minimum distance of 40 feet between any two adjacent driveways on a single property unless a lesser distance is approved by the City Manager. - (e) Must comply with the distance requirements for access as provided in TDC 75. - (f) Must comply with vision clearance requirements in TDC 75.
+- (6) Maximum Driveway Widths and Other Requirements. - (a) Unless otherwise provided in this chapter, maximum driveway widths for Commercial, Industrial, and Institutional uses must not exceed 40 feet. - (b) Driveways must not be constructed within five feet of an adjacent property line, unless the two adjacent property owners elect to provide joint access to their respective properties, as provided by TDC73C.040. - (d) There must be a minimum distance of 40 feet between any two adjacent driveways on a single property unless a lesser distance is approved by the City Manager. - (e) Must comply with the distance requirements for access as provided in TDC 75. - (f) Must comply with vision clearance requirements in TDC 75.